hyva-themes/magento2-hyva-admin/docs/api-reference/grid-xml-reference/source/processors/processor.md

 The `class` attribute takes the fully qualified class name or the

-`HyvaAdminApiHyvaGridSourceProcessorInterface` implementation.
-Often the classes don’t implement the interface directly, but instead extend from `HyvaAdminModelGridSourceAbstractGridSourceProcessor`.
+`Hyva\Admin\Api\HyvaGridSourceProcessorInterface` implementation.
+Often the classes don’t implement the interface directly, but instead extend from `Hyva\Admin\Model\GridSource\AbstractGridSourceProcessor`.
 More information on grid source processors can be found in the grid walkthrough documentation.

 ### enabled